11/7/2024

 Chris Ferraro

 Yeah, sure.
-So we we we do have a pretty decent sense for what that's going to look like.
-The ultimate outcome of that is is going to depend on the ultimate.
-That's the build out partners and cases which which we're still working towards.
-So we're not we're not.
-I'm not in a position right now to give you the exact answer what that's going to
+So, we do have a pretty decent sense for what that's going to look like.
+The ultimate outcome of that is going to depend on the ultimate and build out our partners and cases, which we're still working towards.
+So we're not in a position right now to give you the exact guidance on what that's going to be.

 speaker